COSC3020/recurrent-recurrences-22dcolli/README.md

 Give big $\Theta$ bounds for the following recurrence relations.

-Note: I chose to use substitution on all three problems.
+Note: I chose to use substitution on all three problems and I referenced the repositories of Ishita Patel, Keifer Buss, Cian Melker, and Caden McFate for guidance in both the code and analysis.

 1.
 $$ T(n) =